Tips and Tricks for Engaging in Market Research

 Why is Market Research Important?

-Market research can be a conversation starter with an agency and helps you better understand the market that you as a contractor rely on.
+Market research can be a conversation starter with an agency and helps you better understand the market.
 You’ll get a better idea of what the agency is looking for, and you’ll have a chance to share your solution and how it may help them achieve their goals.
-Once you understand the market better, you can interact within the relevant agencies more efficiently.
+If this market research turns into an RFP then you'll be familiar with the agency's needs and you can fully write to their mission.

-By responding a market research survey or RFI, you have the possibility of shaping the future Request for Proposal (RFP), giving you an edge on other contractors.
+By responding to market research, you have the possibility of shaping the future Request for Proposal (RFP), giving you a competitive advantage over other contractors.
 The information gathered during the market research process ultimately affects the acquisition strategy, requirements, evaluation factors, and terms and conditions to name a few.

 How Does GSA Conduct Market Research?